13038 Hwy 61 North

 phone: 319-752-1857 or 1-800-RIVER-12

-Old Town won ICAST best new kayak for their Predator XL pedal.
-We have that and the Minnkota electric trolling version of the Predator XL.
+Old Town won ICAST best new kayak for their Predator XL PDL pedal drive, a Minnkota design.
+We have that and the MK Minnkota electric trolling version of the Predator XL.
 They are a winner if you like this hands free kayak for serious fishing time.
 The Minnkota engineering really shines.
 This kayak has serious capacity, with a higher seat than most, and all around good layout makes this a well thought out choice.
 If you are heavy, have knee limitations to sit low, this kayak needs checked out.
-And its a sit on top.
+Predator is a sit on top.
 Flip it, no big deal.
 Just roll it up, and get back on.
 We can teach you how in our instructional courses.
+Old Town Loon was re-designed and brought back to the line up.
+Everyone that comes to shop desires this boat - its well executed and comfortable.
+Now they are bringing Castine back - a 14' day touring class model with good stability.
+Even their cheapest alt- box model is hands down a winnner against Pelican or Sun Dolphin.
+It has a bulkhead and tight sealed hatch, and will actually support your weight in a 10' class size, without you feeling dangerously over loaded.

 Jackson Kayak introduces Tupelo 120 in Thermoformed ABS for 2017, and a lady or smaller guy can carry this boat on a shoulder very easily.
 Jackson has 3 new kayaks in release, led by a new Cuda 12 HD model with transponder well, following the new for 2015 Coosa HD new model trend.
 Drew Gregory added length and features to these next generation kayaks, transducer wells, ability to add power poles, and high resolution fish finders, and deck top enhancements.
 Coosa HD has been a very popular choice, and we are customizing these kayaks with Raymarine fish finders and Power Poles.
 Jim Sammons of "Game On Fishing" video notoriety, created the Kracken, a big water serious traveling kayak, and we stock the smaller inland oriented version which has great water speed, and stability.
 It is designed to punch out through swells and go 6 miles in 1 direction.
 Under the seat is a water pump cavity you allowing you to upgrade the included Krate into a live well.
 This kayak has 7 rod stagers, plus 1 baitcaster rod holder.